MarkDedden/scSELpy/docs/source/plotting.md

 ## Removed or changed parameters

-In general, all scanpy plotting parameters can be passed to the scSELpy.pl.* functions, with the exception of:
+In general, all scanpy plotting parameters can be passed to the scselpy.pl.* functions, with the exception of:

 - ```Layers``` or ```Layer```